 I’m cold.
-I awake soaked through my t-shirt with sweat but I’m shivering cold.
+I awake soaked through my T-shirt with sweat but I’m shivering cold.
 I had returned to Escala and she was gone.
 Her clothes, her car… everything.
 My Butterfly had left me with no explanation.
 We fell asleep fully dressed… in Anguilla… and for one brief, terrifying moment, I was back in Seattle—alone and without my love.
 I reach over to touch her, reassure myself that it was a dream… and she’s gone.

 It was a dream, wasn’t it?

-I leap from the bed and snatch a linen shirt to cover my sweat-drenched t-shirt and go in search of Anastasia.
+I leap from the bed and snatch a linen shirt to cover my sweat-drenched T-shirt and go in search of Anastasia.
 It’s 3:00 in the morning, the sun isn’t even rising yet.
 Where could she be?
 I quietly check all the rooms on this floor, then the third floor, then the second-floor—minus Gail and Jason’s room that is—then the first floor.
-I peek into Davenport’s room when there was no answer after a light knock.
+I peek into Davenport’s room when there is no answer after a light knock.
 I don’t want to see the man’s dick swinging in his sleep.

 It was worse.

 Yes, I saw more of a sleeping Davenport than I wanted, but I also saw more of a sleeping Keri than I should have.
 Shit!
 I have to find Ana.
 I walk into his room—I’ve seen the woman now.